zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 ****
 **You have successfully connected and monitor third-party apps and OCI with Oracle CASB Cloud Service.**

-**Now that you have completed this Hands-on lab, each group must remove the registered third-party apps (Salesforce and Box).
+**Now that you have completed this Hands-on lab, each group must remove the registered third-party apps (Salesforce and Box) in CASB.
 You must go to applications, search your applications *(e.g. COSE_AU1_Salesforce_G1)*, click on it and select remove.**

 ***END OF LAB***